Business and Computer Technologies

 LEX 3875

 This course is designed for instructional areas related to individuals who want to become commissioned as an electronic notary.
 Topics include legal, ethical and procedural requirements of the Notary Act set forth in the General Statute 10B Article 2.
 Upon completion of this course with a passing exam grade of 80%, a person is eligible to make an application with the NC Secretary of State office.
 Individuals must have current notary commission to participate in E-notary training.
 Notary Manual will be purchased from instructor in class.
-For more information, go to https://sosnc.gov/divisions/notary/e_notary_solution_providers.
+For more information, visit the North Carolina Secretary of State’s website for more information.

-Additional costs include: commission fee to Secretary of State, $50; swearing in at the courthouse, $10; required textbook, $7.25; notary seal (costs vary).
-Prepayment of tuition prior to class is required.
+Additional costs include: application fee to Secretary of State, $50; oath of office at the courthouse, $10; required textbook purchased from bookstore (cost varies); notary seal (cost varies).
+Prepayment of tuition and purchase of the E-Notary Manual prior to class is required.

 Instructor: Tucker Cost: $70